Zoom is failing teachers. Here’s how they would redesign it

 One of the biggest complaints among teachers I spoke with was the difficulty of replicating small-group learning in Zoom.
 You can divide students up into breakout rooms, but there’s no way for a teacher to observe every group and give feedback all at once, making it tough to know whether students are staying on track.

-“I might pose a big question about the perspective of character in a story and have students draw a connection to their own life in a pair share,” says John Cherichello, a 7th-grade English Language Arts teacher at MS 88 in Brooklyn, referring to an in-person teaching technique in which students partner up to discuss a topic one-on-one.
-On Zoom, he has to drop into each breakout room to pose the same question over and over again, which is a huge timesuck.
+“I might pose a big question about the perspective of character in a story and have students draw a connection to their own lives in a pair share,” says John Cherichello, a 7th-grade English Language Arts teacher at MS 88 in Brooklyn, referring to an in-person teaching technique in which students partner up to discuss a topic one-on-one.
+On Zoom, he has to drop into each breakout room to pose the same question over and over again, which is a huge time suck.
 A better design would give Cherichello an overview of all the breakout rooms and allow him to chime in, like an omniscient narrator, at opportune moments.
 “An easy breakout room function would really help make the virtual classroom feel a little bit more like the real thing,” he says.

 A more robust chat